tweerlei/plumber/README.md

-  delay:<arg>                 Delay following steps by the given number of milliseconds filter:<arg>                Keep only items that evaluate to the given boolean parallel:<arg>              Execute following steps using the given number of threads partitions:<arg>            Generate key ranges for n partitions, use with parallel:<n>
-  repeat:<arg>                Repeat the following steps a given number of times retry:<arg>                 Retry the following steps a given number of times on error unbulk:<arg>                Split bulks into separate items again
+  delay:<arg>                 Delay following steps by the given number of milliseconds filter:<arg>                Keep only items that evaluate to the given boolean parallel:<arg>              Execute following steps using the given number of threads repeat:<arg>                Repeat the following steps a given number of times retry:<arg>                 Retry the following steps a given number of times on error unbulk:<arg>                Split bulks into separate items again